acelaya/acelaya/README.md

 ### Hi there 👋

 My name is Alejandro.
-I'm a Full-stack engineer, based in Zaragoza (Spain) and currently working for [@adidas](https://github.com/adidas) as a Senior Software Engineer.
+I'm a Full-stack engineer, based in Zaragoza (Spain) and currently working for [@hypothesis](https://github.com/hypothesis) as a Senior Frontend Developer.

 I love to create and contribute to OSS, and in the past few years I have created [several projects](https://github.com/acelaya?tab=repositories), mostly related with web technologies.